crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: T-shirt, stickers
 - **How to sign up**: [Hacktoberfest Website](https://hacktoberfest.digitalocean.com)
 - **Notes**: All PRs count in all public repositories unless the repo has been marked spam, or the PR is marked as spam or invalid.

+### 4 or more PRs

+#### **JetBrains** (Access to all professional tools)

+- **Requirements**: 4+ submitted PR's
+- **Swag**: Access to all professional developer tools for 3 months.
+- **How to sign up**: Please fill out this [Get your Hacktoberfest participant perks from JetBrains](https://www.jetbrains.com/lp/hacktoberfest-2020/) form and then make four quality pull requests to public GitHub repositories.
+Once you register by filling the form you will also get one month subscription to the professional tools to use them during Hacktoberfest!
+- **Notes**: You can contact them by sending email to marketing@jetbrains.com and by joining [Discord](https://discord.com/invite/hacktoberfest).
+You can read more about them [here](https://www.jetbrains.com/lp/hacktoberfest-2020/).

 ### 2 or more Merged PRs